 While not all dishes make the cut (and some are downright nasty) — others stay in your mind forever.
 It may sound silly to some, but the dish that really did it for me on our last visit to Sukhothai Thailand was the Sukhothai Noodles.

-Sukhothai Thailand – One of the Best Places You’ve Never Heard Of
+Sukhothai Thailand – One of the Best Places You’ve Probably Never Heard Of

 We’ve been fortunate to travel at length through Thailand a few times, and even live for a short while in Chiang Mai (as most all digital nomads have).
 And as we departed Chiang Mai for the last time, we headed south to a place we had barely heard of called Sukhothai.

 To say that we were pleasantly surprised with our visit to Sukhothai is an understatement.
 We loved it there.
-It is a shame that so many visitors to Thailand pass it by…if they’ve even heard of it!
-Most of them opt for the more touristy, and less exciting Ayuthaya – since it is easier to access from Bangkok.
+It is a shame that so many people who plan a trip to Thailand pass it by…if they’ve even heard of it!
+Most of them opt for the more touristy, and less exciting Ayutthaya – since it is easier to access from Bangkok.

 Sukhothai is home to an ancient city, one of the oldest kingdoms in Thailand – even older than Angkor Wat!
 And better yet, there are practically no crowds here!
 With more temples than you can count scattered across a large area, most visitors rent bicycles or motorbikes to explore it.